-The connection is shown in Figure 10.
+The connection is shown in Figure 10:

 Figure 10.
-Typical Connections for GD30AD3340
+Typical Connections for GD30AD3640

-The fully differential voltage inputs of the GD30AD3340 are ideal for connecting to differential sources with moderately low source impedance, such as thermocouples and thermistors.
-Although the GD30AD3340 can read bipolar differential signals, these devices cannot accept negative voltages on either input.
+The fully differential voltage inputs of the GD30AD3640 are ideal for connecting to differential sources with moderately low source impedance, such as thermocouples and thermistors.
+Although the GD30AD3640 can read bipolar differential signals, these devices cannot accept negative voltages on either input.

-The GD30AD3340 draws transient current during conversion.
+The GD30AD3640 draws transient current during conversion.
 A 0.1 μF power supply bypass capacitor can provide the instantaneous burst of extra current required by the power supply.

-The GD30AD3340 directly connects to standard mode, microcontroller I2C peripherals, fast mode, and high-speed mode I2C controllers.
+The GD30AD3640 directly connects to standard mode, microcontroller I2C peripherals, fast mode, and high-speed mode I2C controllers.

-Both master-only and single-master I2C peripherals are included to work with the GD30AD3340.
-The GD30AD3340 does not perform clock stretching (i.e., the device never pulls the clock line low), so there is no need to provide this feature unless other clock stretching devices are on the same I2C bus.
+Includes both Master-Only and Single-Master I2C peripherals that work with the GD30AD3640.
+The GD30AD3640 does not perform clock stretching (i.e., the device never pulls the clock line low), so there is no need to provide this feature unless other clock stretching devices are on the same I2C bus.
 Pull-up resistors are required on both the SDA and SCL lines because the I2C bus drivers are open-drain.
 The size of these resistors depends on the speed at which the bus is operating and the capacitance of the bus lines.
-Higher value resistors allow higher speeds at the expense of higher power consumption.
+Higher value resistors consume less power but increase transition times on the bus, thus limiting bus speed.
+Lower value resistors allow higher speeds at the expense of higher power consumption.
 Long busses have higher capacitance and require smaller pull-up resistors to compensate.
 Do not use resistors that are too small because the bus driver may not be able to pull the bus low.